no dark brown

 patches of the blue green algae Lygbia

 on which it probably feeds.
+According to Kohn (1959) it's the most common species eaten by the molluscivorous cone, Conus pennaceus.
 The elongate egg mass is cream to

 greenish-yellow and contains a "slinky like" egg string.
 It's attached